Computer model locks in Chargers vs. Patriots picks, score prediction

-Chargers vs. Patriots: Where to watch NFL playoffs, odds, score prediction, sportsbook promos, SGP picks
+Chargers vs. Patriots: Where to watch NFL playoffs, odds, score prediction, SGP picks, sportsbook promos

 How to bet Los Angeles Chargers vs. New England Patriots on Sunday during Super Wild Card Weekend